Vector Transport Free Riemannian LBFGS for Optimization on Symmetric Positive Definite Matrix Manifolds: Simulations

-The average number of iterations, convergence time, time per iteration, and the cost value of last iteration are reported in Tables \ref{table_RiemMax_10n2_K2_expm} and \ref{table_RiemMax_10n2_K2_taylor} where exponential map is used in former and Taylor approximation of exponential map is used for retraction in the latter.
+\textbf{$\bullet$ Results:} We compared RLBFGS performances with and without our proposed mappings.
+The average number of iterations, convergence time, time per iteration, and the cost value of last iteration are reported in Table \ref{table_RiemMax_10n2_K2_expm} where exponential map is used for retraction.
+Results for Taylor approximation of exponential map used as retraction is available in Table 1 of supplementary material.
 In these experiments, we report performances for $K\in \{2,5\}$, $n\in \{2,10\}$, $N=10n^2 \in \{40, 1000\}$.
 For the sake of fairness, all the three compared algorithms start with the same initial points in every run.
 The reader can see more extensive experiments for more sample size and dimensionality, i.e. $K\in \{2,5\}$, $n\in \{2,10, 100\}$, $N=100n^2 \in \{400, 10000, 1000000\}$, in the Supplementary Material.
+In these tables, we have also provided the standard deviation (std) of time differences between VTF-RLBFGS and RLBFGS, over the ten runs.
+This value shows how much the average convergence time improvements over RLBFGS are reliable.